Suhmedoh/themer.edit/README.md

 Thank you coleifer for letting us use your code for the base;
 Thanks jimble from #rice for helping with the symbolic linking;
+Shoutout to #rice for all their constructive criticism and helping me without complaining too much.

-###HEAVY work in progress.
-Don't expect anything to work yet, you can try if you want to though.
+###~~HEAVY work in progress.
+Don't expect anything to work yet, you can try if you want to though.~~

+Still a WIP, but it's worked for a couple people who've tried it.
+Submit bugs and issues!

 ###the road so far...
-Screenshots will now be on my github page, VVVVVVVVVVVVVVV
+Screenshots will now be on my github page,

+VVVVVVVVVVVVVVV

 ##http://suhmedoh.github.io